shootismoke/mobile-app/README.md

 ## Try it on Expo

-This app is bootstrapped with [Expo](https://expo.io).
-We have 2 release channels.
+This app is bootstrapped with [Expo](https://expo.io), you can download the Expo app on the [App Store](https://itunes.apple.com/us/app/expo-client/id982107779) or [Play Store](https://play.google.com/store/apps/details?id=host.exp.exponent), and enter the url provided below.
+We have 2 release channels:

 | Release Channel | Description                                                                 | Url                                                                       |
 | --------------- | --------------------------------------------------------------------------- | ------------------------------------------------------------------------- |